smarteditors/slate/source/includes/items/_create.md

 }
 ```

-This endpoint creates a new Asset.
+This endpoint creates a new Item.

 ### HTTP Request